 Trout fishing in rivers, streams and mountain lakes.
 Gaular and Sunnfjord are an eldorado for sports and hobby fishermen.
 Fishing licences can be purchased at Hov Hyttegrend.

-Hiking with fjord view: A hiking trail goes up the mountainside from Balestrand to the top of Raudmelen, 972 metres above sea level.
+Hiking with fjord view: A hiking trail goes up the mountainside from Balestrand to the top of Raudmelen, 3,188 feet above sea level.
 From the top you have great views over the Sognefjord.
 This is a demanding hike.
 You will find easier hikes in the Balestrand area.